open-source-tabletop/cadence-wargame-system/pages/core-rules.md

 #### Missions

-When you play a game of Cadence you will typically choose a mission to play, this is a set of rules for how to set up your table, how armies will be deployed, and what the goal of the mission will be.
-A simple mission might simply see two armies fight to wipe out the oppoising army, but most provide a range of objectives that provide different goals for the players to achieve.
-There are 3 simple missions included in the Advance Rules section of this book with more available in modules, you should also feel free to create your own.
+When you play a game of Cadence, you will select a mission to play.
+A mission is a set of rules that dictates how to set up the battlefield, how armies are deployed, and what objectives players must achieve to win.
+Simply put, playing a game means playing a mission.

-#### Victory Points
+There are three simple missions included in the Advanced Rules section of this book, with more available in modules.
+Additionally, players are encouraged to create their own missions.

-In order to win a battle, players are awarded Victory Points throughout the game according to the mission they are playing.
-The player with the most Victory Points is the winner.
+Victory Points are awarded to players throughout the game based on the mission objectives.
+The player with the most Victory Points at the end of the game is declared the winner.

 #### Objective Markers